ddrous/warp/README.md

-# Weight Space Models
+# WARP: Weight-space Adaptive Recurrent Prediction

 # How to use
+1. Install the requirements: `pip install -r requirements.txt`
-- Edit the config
+2. Edit the config.yaml (see below)
-- run the train script

-Backups are created in a special folder.
-If inference is required, those files should be run instead.
+3. Run the main script: `python main.py config.yaml`
+4. Navigate to the (newly created) save folder, and analyze the results in `runs/`, e.g. rerun the main script

+> Several configuration files corresponding to the experiments presented in the paper can be found in `cfgs/`

-# Hyperparameters
+# Configuration
-This section outlines the configuration parameters used for training and running the model.
+This section outlines the configuration parameters used for training and evaluating the models.

 ## General Parameters